Portrait Photography

 exposure triangle

-Adjusting your aperture to produce a bokeh effect by shooting wide is important for a portrait photo so you can put further emphasis on the subject.
+Adjusting your aperture to produce a bokeh effect by shooting wide is important for a portrait photo so you can further emphasize the subject.

-You want to make sure that you are adjusting all three so that the photo is not overexposed or underexposed.
+You want to make sure you adjust all three so the photo is not overexposed or underexposed.

-You can be in a perfect setting where there is a nice mix of highlights and shadows but you might not capture it because your camera settings are either under- or overexposed.
+You can be in a perfect setting with a nice mix of highlights and shadows, but you might not capture it because your camera settings are either under or overexposed.

 10. Choose a Background